-How to Take Care of Your Voice and Vocal Cords
+How to Take Care of Your Vocal Cords for Singing: Voice Care for Singers

 There are lots of quick and easy ways to take care of your voice when you’re singing, including eating and drinking the right things.
 Looking after your vocal cords can prevent vocal strain and save you from a long and painful recovery process.

 How to take care of your vocal cords for singing?
 A healthy diet and lifestyle will help take care of your voice.
 Drink plenty of water and avoid dairy and spices before an audition.
 Always warm-up and cool down your vocal cords too, to prevent strain.
 You can do a little every day to take care of your voice.